yashkamalchaturvedi/HTML/README.md

 # HTML

-This repository contains a basic to intermediate level coding in HTML.
+This repository contains 10 programs from basic to intermediate level coding in HTML.

 ## Documentation